dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 ## vmlinux.h Header file

-If you peek into almost any production eBPF codebase, you’ll notice all of them include the `vmlinux.h` header.
-There's one also in our lab directory.
+If you peek into almost any production eBPF codebase, you’ll notice all of them include (or generate during the build-time) the `vmlinux.h` header.

+There's one also in our `ebpf-labs-advances/lab2` directory for this lab - open it.

 This file contains definitions for all kernel structs like `trace_event_raw_sys_enter` in the example above, generated based on the currently running kernel.

-::remark-box
+::details-box
 ---
-kind: info
+:summary: How does one create a vmlinux.h file?
 ---
 💡 You can generate this header file using:
 ```bash
 sudo bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h
 ```

-But in general, these files are usually build during build time, e.g. in the `Makefile`.
+But as mentioned above, these files are usually build during build time, e.g. in the `Makefile`.
 ::

 Here’s where it gets interesting — this header includes a few special lines at both the top and bottom: